 Dehydrating Process

-- Once dry, place the blueberries on the dehydrator racks.Expert Tip: Since the berries are small, I use a plastic grids on the dehydrator trays so they don't fall through the holes Or, you can use parchment paper.
+- Once dry, put the blueberries on the dehydrator racks.Expert Tip: Since the berries are small, I use a plastic grids on the dehydrator trays so they don't fall through the holes Or, you can use parchment paper.

 - Dehydrate the blueberries at 125°F for 30 hours.
 It is important to note that if the blueberries you are using are small, it could take less time to dehydrate, typically around 18-20.
 When using large berries, it takes around 30 hours to fully dry.